 6 Ways to Stay Current on Industry Trends during the Job Hunt

-By Steven Starks, Senior Manager, Career Counseling Programs and Operations
+By Steven Starks, Senior Manager, Career Advising Programs and Operations

 Editor’s note: This article previously appeared in AZ Big Media.